 Iron is the devil!
-Ok, so maybe it’s just red like the devil but still, you can’t take an iron pill & not wonder why the funky side effects.
+Ok, so maybe it’s just red like the devil but still, you can’t take an iron pill & not wonder, it’s torture enough to be anemic, why the funky side effects?

 The internal damage caused by UC frequently results in blood loss.
 What would you expect when your colon, in my case entire colon, is filled with cuts that are effected by everything you do including diet.

 I had a theory that Entyvio would heal my gut so that I wouldn’t have bleeding intestines anymore.
 Well, that recent blood work discounted that theory!

 I’ve read the symptoms of anemia and it’s like a checklist!
 Fatigue, check, muscle aches & pains, check, being cranky, check!
 I knew there had to be an explanation for my crankiness!
 Doesn’t look too bad just looking at the symptoms but I wondered what damage it was causing internally.

 Losing a substantial amount of iron leads to anemia because your body uses iron to produce hemoglobin.
 Hemoglobin carries oxygen throughout your body which must cause the fatigue.
 Lack of iron means lack of hemoglobin therefore your not producing new red blood cells.
 Whoa, that sounds dangerous!
 Without the production of red blood cells, your body does not get enough oxygen.
 Thanks to WebMD for my new found knowledge of anemia.